Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling

 Alternatively, we can try to learn the temperature values ${\beta_k}$ directly as additional inference parameters $\phi$.
-This can be done using various techniques, such as gradient-based optimization .
+This can be done using various techniques, such as gradient-based optimization.
 By doing so, we can obtain a temperature schedule that is tailored to the specific problem at hand and achieve better sampling performance.
-Additional experimental information can be seen in Table \ref{tab:five-by-eight} \footnote{We test all of our experiments on NVIDIA A100}.
+Additional experimental information can be seen in Table \ref{tab:five-by-eight}.